bottleofench/FruitfulAPI/README.md

 1. **FarmlandTrampleEvent** fires when a player tries to trample a farmland.
 2. **FrostWalkerUseEvent** fires when the player transforms a block of water into ice when he is wearing boots with a "Frost Walker" enchantment.
 3. **ItemFrameCreateEvent** fires when a player sets the item frame on a block.
+4. **ArmorStandCreateEvent** fires when the player places an armorstand on a block.
+5. **PaintingCreateEvent** fires when the player places a painting on the wall.
+6. **PlayerUseSpawnEggEvent** fires when the player uses a spawn egg.

 You should listen to custom events just as you listen to normal vanilla events.